data-derp/exercise-co2-vs-temperature-visualisation/README.md

 # CO2 vs. Temperature (Visualisation)
 In this exercise, we assume that you've completed the [production-code](https://github.com/data-derp/exercise-co2-vs-temperature-production-code) and have managed to push those artifacts to an AWS S3 Bucket.

-If not, see [Fresh Start](#fresh-start).
-This exercise focuses on using those artifacts as part of an AWS Glue workflow.
+If you don't already hav ethese artifacts, follow the instructions under [Fresh Start](#fresh-start).

 **NOTE:** The following exercises follow the same concept as [the production-code exercise](https://github.com/data-derp/exercise-co2-vs-temperature-production-code) where a `project-name` and `module-name` are used consistently to create resources.